Samuel-Saturno/OOP/README.md

 - **Abstraction**
 - **Design Patterns**
 - **SOLID Principles**

-Each folder or file represents a different concept or exercise related to OOP, with explanations and code examples.
+Each folder or file contains exercises and programs related to OOP, with code examples.

 ## How to Use